btcpayserver/btcpayserver-doc/LedgerWallet.md

-# Connecting Coldcard Wallet to BTCPay Server
+# Connecting Ledger Wallet to BTCPay Server

 This document shows how to connect Ledger Nano S Wallet to BTCPay Server.